ProjectHydroTech/AI-Plant-Health-Detection/README.md

 ## How to use

-Clone this repository and copy ur trained model ckpt, ckpt index, pipeline config and labelmap.txt into the libraries/model folder.
+Clone this repository and copy ur trained model ckpt, ckpt index, pipeline config and labelmap.pbtxt into the libraries/model folder.

 It should look like ckpt-0.data-00000-of-00001, ckpt-0.index and pipeline.config respectively, otherwise rename them.